Never Think About What to Make for Dinner for the Next Two Months with My Lazy Cooking Bundle

 In lieu of the traditional envelope, I chose to go with unexpected invitation packaging, opting to use black jewelry boxes filled with red paper shred.
 Custom deliver-to and return address labels were added to dress up the outside of the box.

 I love throwing in an element of surprise and included a mini tabletop bowling game with the invitations.
 Other options could include a small treat, toy or even confetti.

 With excitement for the party building, I quickly got to work on planning decorations to coordinate with the retro bowling theme.
 There is nothing I love more than treating guests to a fully decked out party space, complete with personal touches.

 For this party, I began with plans for the dessert table.
-The fabulous Anders Ruff created a large party logo, complete with personalization that I could use as the focal point.
+Anders Ruff created a large party logo, complete with personalization that I could use as the focal point.

 After the bare bones of the dessert table were in place, I put my orders in for desserts and additional party supplies like the polka dot balloons and small bowling pin sets to add a little festivity to the design.

 Dessert planning is always an exciting part of party prep, and my go-to cake designer, Christina Goff of 4 Kids Cakes, is always at the top of my list to call.
 I can always count on her to create something original that looks as amazing as it tastes.